suncoast-devs/handbook/assignments/iteration-js.md

 ## Additional Resources

-Reference the documentation on DevDocs to find what kind of helpful functions might already be in JavaScript.
+Reference the documentation on DevDocs to find what kind of helpful functions might already be in TypeScript.

 - [String Functions on DevDocs](https://devdocs.io/javascript/global_objects/string).
 - [Array Functions on DevDocs](http://devdocs.io/javascript/global_objects/array).